What Does a Merit Increase Mean?

 Merit Increase vs. Cost of Living Increase vs. Promotion Raise

-While merit increases, cost of living increases and promotion raises all involve salary increases, there are key differences between them.
+While merit increases, cost of living adjustments and promotion raises all involve salary increases, there are key differences between these types of pay raises:

-• Cost of Living Increase: A salary adjustment intended to account for inflation and the rising cost of living.
+- Cost of Living Increase: An employee’s salary adjustment intended to account for inflation and the rising cost of living.
 It is typically given to all employees as a fixed percentage and is not tied to individual performance.

 When offering merit increases, there are several best practices that companies can follow to ensure the process is fair and effective.